jmoonware/jaws_data/README.md

 Repository that contains data for jaws project

-Clone this and the jaws repository in parallel and the paths should be correct
+See the jaws (https://github.com/jmoonware/jaws) for how to use